Modelling on the very large-scale connectome: Introduction

 \section{Introduction}

-The organization of resting-state activity (i.e.\ the dynamics of the brain in the absence of external stimulation and without task condition) presumably plays a critical functional role because maintenance requires a large part of the total energy budget of the brain~\cite{Atwell01,Raichle06}.
+The organization of resting-state activity (i.e. \ the dynamics of the brain that causes switching between different 'functional modes') presumably plays a critical role, because it requires a large part of the total energy budget~\cite{Atwell01,Raichle06}.
 There is empirical and computational evidence showing that the resting organization facilitates task-based information processing~\cite{FISER2010119}.
-Resting brain networks, as captured by functional connectivity maps, consistently show that individual differences in functional connectivity can predict individual differences in task-evoked regional activity~\cite{Tavor16,Cole16,Osher19}.
-From a mechanistic perspective, whole-brain models can demonstrate that resting-state organization conforms to a state of criticality that promotes responsiveness to external stimulation (i.e.\ resting-state organization facilitates task-based processing)~\cite{Deco12,66,Senden16}.
+Resting brain networks, as captured by functional connectivity maps, consistently show that functional connectivity can predict individual differences in task-evoked regional activity~\cite{Tavor16,Cole16,Osher19}.
+From a mechanistic perspective, whole-brain models can demonstrate that resting-state activity conforms to a state of criticality that promotes responsiveness to external stimulation, i.e.\ organization of resting-state activity facilitates task-based processing~\cite{ChialvBak1999_LearningMistakes, RChial2004_CriticalBrainNetworks, Chialv2006_OurSensesCritical, Chialv2007_BrainNear, ChialvBalenzFraima2008_Brain:What, FraimaBalenzFossChialv2009_Ising-likeDynamicsLarge-scale, expert_self-similar_2011, FraimaChialv2012_WhatKindNoise, Deco12,66,Senden16}.
+We can explore the possible critical dynamics on connectomes, using the methods of statistical physics and compare with experiments, but it is unknown what happens precisely.
+There are neuroscience studies, investigating the effects of illness, injury or chemicals on the state of brain.
+However, it was found that personalized whole-brain dynamical models poised at criticality track neural dynamics~\cite{Rocha2020RecoveryON}.
+Furthermore, all chemically altered states, showed some signs of persistent criticality, when exponent relations and universal shape-collapse were tested.
+The maintenance of critical brain dynamics may be important for regulation and control of conscious awareness~\cite{Varley2020.03.27.012070}.